KL13NT/valbot/README.md

 - Invite the development version `valarium-bot-development` to test exclusive and new features

 ## Environment Variables
-Environment Variables are loaded using [motdotla's `dotenv`](https://github.com/motdotla/dotenv).
-To change deployment mode place an appropriate `.env` file in the base directory before running any tasks.
+Environment Variables are loaded using [motdotla's `dotenv`](https://github.com/motdotla/dotenv). `.env` files are saved in their respective folders inside `./env`. `dotenv` doesn't override variables, so if you have production environment variables set on your cloud hosting solution, those will be used instead of the ones in the folders.

 #### Example valid `.env`
 These keys are required for proper functionality, if any of the ones preceded with `*` isn't present or properly set the bot will fail to start, mostly.